EasyConnect: Hack for Social Good × Homeless Youths

 During the hackathon, my design process came in clutch – from clarifying our problem statements, to mapping the youths’ journey, capturing team ideas, prioritizing project direction, ideating with GenAI tools such as Lovable and Claude, creating a 1-page summary, and to coaching team members’ presentations.

-Some additional quick reflections:
+Additional quick reflections:

 1. It was my first hackathon 🎉 And glad to report the 4-5 initial strangers are now happy *FRIENDS*.